Northwell Health: SkyHealth

-SkyHealth is an air ambulance service which is jointly owned by Northwell and the Yale New Haven Health System.
+SkyHealth is an medevac helicopter service which is jointly owned by Northwell and the Yale New Haven Health System.
 It currently operates two Eurocopter EC135 helicopters each staffed with a pilot, critical-care nurse and paramedic which have full ICU capabilities.
 The service launched with one helicopter on November 14th, 2014 which is operated by Med-Trans and is based out of Farmingdale Republic Airport.
-In February of 2023, a second helicopter was launched which is operated by Three Wing Aviation, based out of Sikorsky Memorial Airport.
+In February of 2023, a second helicopter was launched which is based out of Sikorsky Memorial Airport.
 SkyHealth were featured in the Netflix docu-series Emergency NYC.